Chahid02/waterpipe_rpi/README.md

-# waterpipe_rpi
 # Waterpipe Project

 This project is a Raspberry Pi waterpipe control system prototype.
 ___
 # Terminal
 ___